Boris Johnson, ousted by scandal, eyes comeback as UK leader

 The wild card is Johnson, who was forced from office in July and still faces an inquiry into whether he lied to Parliament while in office that could lead to his suspension as a lawmaker.

-He has not said whether he will run, but his allies in Parliament are working to gather support for an “I’m Backing Boris” campaign.
-Johnson is expected to return shortly from a Caribbean vacation.
+His allies in Parliament are working to gather support for an “I’m Backing Boris” campaign.
+One of them, lawmaker James Duddridge, told Sky News that the former prime minister would fly back from a Caribbean vacation to run in the leadership race and was “up for it.”

 Johnson, 58, is still adored by some Conservatives as a vote winner with a rare common touch who led the party to a big election victory in 2019.
 He is more popular with the party’s grassroots than with lawmakers — and he is reviled by some for the chaos and scandal that marred his term in office.